 Want to visit some Batanes tourist spots soon and make your Batanes Travel dreams more realistic?
-And still contemplating yourself if your going to avail a Batanes Tour Packages or you want a bit of challenge and create your own Batanes Travel Itinerary.
-In this batanes travel guide, you’re going to get an answer to your question and make you decide what’s best travel package you want to do.
+And still contemplating yourself if you going to avail of a Batanes Tour Packages or you want a bit of challenge and create your own Batanes Itinerary.
+In this Batanes travel guide, you’re going to get an answer to your question and make you decide what’s best travel package you want to do.

-Batanes Island is known as one of the dream destination of many but only a few can Travel on the Island because of their limited flights and somehow expensive.
-But this doesn’t mean that you cannot go to your dream land, isn’t it?
+Batanes Island is known as one of the dream destinations of many but only a few can Travel on the Island because of their limited flights and somehow expensive.
+But this doesn’t mean that you cannot go to your dreamland, isn’t it?
 That’s why I am creating this Batanes Travel itinerary and guides for you to plan ahead your trip.
 Ready yet?

 Now, how about you get yourself first a cup of coffee and grab some cookies and biscuits to munch while we start your planning?
 Please also don’t forget your pen and planner, or any tools you may use in noting the important things and details in this post for your future Batanes trip.

-The content of this Batanes Travel Guide is base on our DIY trip last January 18-22, 2020.
+The content of this article is base on our Batanes DIY tour last January 18-22, 2020.
 So I may not be able to cover all your inquiries but I’ll try my best to elaborate and give all the full details of our trip.

-You can also visit my article to take a sneak peak on what Batanes can offer you, so you can decide whether to go and continue this travel plan yours.
+You can also visit my article to take a sneak peek on what Batanes can offer you, so you can decide whether to go and continue this travel plan yours.

 Booking for your Batanes Flight

 The most important piece of this guide is a plane ticket to Basco, Batanes.
-Yes, to make your dream in a more reality side you need to make a booking right now.
+Yes, to make your dream on a more realistic side you need to make a booking right now.

 How to get to Batanes from Manila

 “We fly of course!” *I just remember one of the Harry Potter lines*